aryan7tiwary/aryantiwary.xyz/_posts/2025-10-31-The-RAM-Attic.md

 ## 2) Why defenders need to take `/dev/shm` seriously

-Anyone can ignore `/dev/shm`.
-It’s small, temporary, and seems harmless.
-But once I started digging, I realized how powerful it can be for attackers.
+It’s easy to ignore `/dev/shm` — small, temporary, and seemingly harmless.
+But it can be surprisingly powerful for attackers.

 Here’s what defenders should note: